 To make an appointment, please call 0411 966 210.
-If you have to leave a message, your call will be returned as soon as possible, usually by the next business day.
-You can also email Reception at email@example.com to enquire about booking an appointment.
+If you have to leave a message, your call will be returned as soon as possible, usually that day or by the next business day.
+You can also email Reception at firstname.lastname@example.org to enquire about booking an appointment.

 Appointments are available in Marrickville, Wednesday to Friday.
 Appointments are typically for 50 minutes.
-Most people find it helpful to have therapy sessions once a week or once a fortnight.
+Most people find it helpful to have therapy sessions once a fortnight.
 The frequency will usually decrease towards the end of treatment.